 *Hunt out some new surf spots.
 Find beaches reefs and pointbreaks using Google maps and try to find some secret surfing spots.

 Balance boards replicate the same balance challenges that surfing does.
 While it’s never going to completely replicate the body movements completed while surfing it will train lots of the same core muscle groups.

 Practising at home with a balance board for 30 minutes, a few days a week will improve your balance, stability and muscle strength.
-During long flat spells with no swell is a great way to stay surf fit when the waves finally arrive.
+Long flat spells with no swell suck but this is a great way to stay surf-fit for when the waves finally arrive.